Skip to content

 Type Description

-A list of byte tokens corresponding to the input string.
+Token objects corresponding to the input string.

 Source code in genlm/control/potential/built_in/llm.py